Seoyeon-Bae/Our-Neighbor-Hero-VR/README.md

 # Our-Neighbor-Hero
-### This is the repository for the supplementary materials of the superhero VR paper, containing Rcodes.
+### This is the repository for the supplementary materials of the superhero VR paper, containing Rcodes, results, plots, and data.